shajibghosh/pcb-component-feature-selection/extracted_features/README.md

-# Add your extracted feature files here
+# Add your extracted feature files (in .csv format) here